 |Below is a building we built at Camp Camelot during the time I was there.
 It was used for floor shows and night movies.
 Working the night shift at Newport, I did miss a lot of the shows.
 Here are some I saw during the day.

-You will notice on one of the shows the roof wasn't on yet.
-Good thing it wasn't the monsoon season.
-Although it could have made it more interesting.
+You will notice at one of the shows, the roof wasn't on yet.
+Good thing it wasn't the monsoon season, although it could have made it more interesting.
 Anyway on with the show.

 |Here are a few photos I took of some USO shows at Camp Camelot